VincentXWD/create-girls-moe-pytorch/README.md

 **I have some modifications in this structure:**

-1. I weighted label's loss and tag's loss with half of λ<sub>adv</sub> beacause the loss described in the paper was so hard-core for me.
+1. I weighted label's loss and tag's loss with half of *λ*<sub>*adv*</sub> beacause the loss described in the paper was so hard-core for me.
 (More details please refer in [*src/model/gan.py*](./src/model/gan.py))

-2. Add a sigmoid operation in adversarial loss calculating since the results may more numerical stability.
+2. Remove the sigmoid operation in adversarial loss calculating since the results with sigmoid layer may cause some problems.

 3. Using Multi-Label Soft Margin Loss for tags' loss calculating.(Cross Entropy Loss may better because of the imbalance of the images' tag distribution.
 But I don't have too much time for weights tuning. :-D )

 ### Data Preparing
+0. Cause I built an extremely clean dataset for this task.
+I'm glad to share my data-Preparing method here.

 1. Crawled the images from the website as the paper proposed.
 Read the *readme* and *codes* in [*src/dataset/Spider/*](./src/dataset/Spider/*) to get more information.

 2. I used the [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface) model for face detecting. source codes are in [*src/dataset/FaceDetect/*](./src/dataset/FaceDetect/)

 3. [illustration2vec](https://github.com/rezoo/illustration2vec) was used for face tagging.
 Please check the files in [*src/tag/*](./src/tag/)

+4. Remove the invalid images manually.

 ### Generative Adversarial Network
 1. The discriminator and generator were defined in [*src/model/networks/*](./src/model/networks/).